brinktrade/guides/content/0_creating-first-intent/README.md

 main()
 ```

-Once the signed Brink Intent is submitted to the Brink API, it will be added to the Brink Intentpool and will be available for solvers to fulfill once the conditions are met.
+Once the signed Brink Declaration is submitted to the Brink API, it will be added to the Brink Intentpool and the intent we created will be available for solvers to fulfill once the conditions are met.

 ## Conclusion

 Congratulations!
-You've successfully created your first Brink Intent.
+You've successfully created your first Brink Intent and submitted it as a Declaration.
 Your final code file should look something like this:

 ```typescript script.js
 const axios = require('axios')